For more information regarding volunteer opportunities contact:

 3) How much time do I have to volunteer?

 Most volunteer opportunities are weekdays from 8 a.m. – 4 p.m.
-Weekend opportunities include some special events or our Weekend Volunteer Crew, which meets the first weekend of the month.
+Due to minimal staffing on weekends, the weekend opportunities only include occasional special events or volunteering with the Weekend Volunteer Crew, which meets for two hours the first and third Saturdays of the month.
 Volunteers must be a minimum of 14 years old and accompanied by a guardian if younger than 16.

 Student Volunteers: If you need to complete volunteer hours for school credit, we have a minimum requirement of 8 volunteer hours.
 These hours can be obtained over multiple days.
-However, please be aware that there are minimal weekend and after-school volunteer opportunities.
+However, please be aware there are minimal weekend volunteer opportunities and no after-school opportunities, due to our staff leaving at 4 p.m.
 Call the Volunteer Office for more information.

 Family Opportunities: We encourage families with kids under the age of 14 to participate in our Family Discovery programs.
 This once a month opportunity is held on a weekday in our Children’s Vegetable Garden.
 This experience combines working and learning.